 Note: For ease in processing, please submit applications for minors using the Hard Copy Visitor’s Application and submit it to the facility you plan to visit with:

-- Original birth certificate(s) for each child
+- Copy of the birth certificate(s) for each child

 - Self–Addressed Stamped Envelope (so the birth certificate(s) can be returned)

 - 20–446 Parent⁄Guardian Approval for visiting (for each minor)

 - 20–441 Parent⁄Guardian Approval for Minor Visitor Escort

 - This form is needed when minors will arrive to visit with someone other than a parent!

 Items authorized for infants and toddlers are included in the Visit Guidelines for the facility where the inmate is housed.